PublisherMarmalade Technologies Ltd.

 English (United States)

 6th Planet tells the story of a near future, where the planet Saturn suddenly changes into a possible place for humans to live.
 To find out what is going on, a monkey is sent into space.
 This is the beginning of a series of events that will determine mankind’s future.
 The goal of the game is to guide your space pod to the landing site on the other side of the level.
 With only two buttons to work with, it is a simple concept that’s easy to pick up, but hard to master.
 The Story Mode contains 50 levels, divided across 7 worlds.
 This stands for at least four hours of gameplay.
 If you succeed in finishing this mode, you unlock the Master levels, which is a collection of very challenging levels for you to try out.
-This mode will be updated in the future with more content. - Update (v2.0.1): Control boxes enlarged to increase touch area, this should help fix the control issues that were reported.
+This mode will be updated in the future with more content. - Update (v2.0.1): Control boxes enlarged to increase touch area, this should with the control issues reported.

 9/21/2013Ok I was losing my ming on rock bottom.
 Glad nit just me